gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

 ## Selection of Officials

 IBQ officials may include quizmasters, answer judges, scorekeepers, statisticians, and a meet director.
 IBQ officials will be appointed by the CQLT.
-To be considered for the CQLT appointment, all officials must:
+To be considered for the CQLT appointment, all officials should:

 - Be a regular church attender
 - Have 3 seasons of district quizmastering experience and be recommended by their district office or quiz committee